Understanding What Causes Allergies: Investigating Triggers for Relief

 Q: Why do I have allergies every day?

-A: Daily allergies could be due to persistent exposure to allergens.
+A: Daily allergies could be because of persistent exposure to allergens.
 Common culprits include dust mites, pet dander, or mould.
 Identify and minimize contact with triggers.
 Regular cleaning, air purifiers, and stress management can reduce daily allergic reactions.
 If symptoms persist, consult a healthcare professional for a comprehensive evaluation.